streamsets/tutorials/tutorial-kubernetes-deployment/4-persistent-volumes/README.md

 ### Loading SDC Stage Libraries from a Persistent Volume

-This approach uses a  [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) to share a set of SDC Stage Libraries with multiple SDC Pods.
-The stage libs are loaded by SDC Pods at deployment time so there is no need to package them in a custom SDC image in advance (as in the [Custom Docker Image](../2-custom-docker-image) example).
+This approach uses a  [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) to share a set of SDC Stage Libraries across multiple SDC Pods.
+The stage libs are mounted by SDC Pods at deployment time so there is no need to package them in a custom SDC image in advance (as is done in the [Custom Docker Image](../2-custom-docker-image) example).

-The Persistent Volume is dynamically provisioned by a [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#lifecycle-of-a-volume-and-claim) and populated by a [Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) (using <code>[ReadWriteOnce](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes)</code> access mode).
-The Job downloads a set of stage libs based on a list stored in a ConfigMap.
-The stage libs on the Persistent Volume are then shared with multiple SDC Pods using <code>ReadOnlyMany</code> access mode.

 There are several Persistent Volume [types](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#types-of-persistent-volumes) to choose from, with various capabilities.
-For this example, I'll use an [Azure File Volume](https://kubernetes.io/docs/concepts/storage/volumes/#azurefile) for use with an AKS cluster.
-The specific Persistent Volume type is set in a [Storage Class](https://kubernetes.io/docs/concepts/storage/storage-classes/); all other resources are portable across environments.
+For this example, I'll deploy SDC on [AKS](https://azure.microsoft.com/en-us/services/kubernetes-service/) using an [Azure File Volume](https://kubernetes.io/docs/concepts/storage/volumes/#azurefile), which makes it easy to share SDC stage libs across multiple nodes and Pods.

+Choose your PV type carefully, as not all PV types can share files across more than one node.
+See the docs [here](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes) for a list of Access Modes for each PV type.
+For example, an [AWSElasticBlockStore](https://kubernetes.io/docs/concepts/storage/volumes/#awselasticblockstore) can only be shared across Pods on the same node.
+And Google provides an example [here](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/readonlymany-disks) of how to write to a [GCEPersistentDisk](https://kubernetes.io/docs/concepts/storage/volumes/#gcepersistentdisk) using <code>ReadWriteOnce</code> access mode and then how to unmount the disk and mount it again with <code>ReadOnlyMany</code> access mode so that multiple Pods and nodes can access the disk's data.

+In this example, a Persistent Volume will be dynamically provisioned by a [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#lifecycle-of-a-volume-and-claim) and populated by a [Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/).
+The Job will download a set of stage libs based on a list stored in a ConfigMap.
+The stage libs on the Persistent Volume will then be shared with multiple SDC Pods.

 #### Step 1: Create a ConfigMap with a list of stage libs to download